firecracker-microvm/firecracker/docs/network-setup.md

    doesn't expose your microVM to the local network (LAN).
 2. **Bridge-based**, which exposes your microVM to the local network.
 Learn more about in the _Advanced: Bridge-based routing_ section of this guide.
-3. **Namespaced**, which sacrifices performance in comparison to the other approaches but is desired in the scenario when two clones of the same microVM are running at the same time.
+3. **Namespaced NAT**, which sacrifices performance in comparison to the other approaches but is desired in the scenario when two clones of the same microVM are running at the same time.
 To learn more about it, check out the [Network Connectivity for Clones](./snapshotting/network-for-clones.md) guide.

-To run multiple microVMs with this approach, check out the
+To run multiple microVMs while using NAT-based routing, check out the
 _Advanced: Multiple guests_ section.
+The same principles can be applied to other routing methods with a bit more effort.

 For the choice of firewall, `nft` is recommended for use on production Linux systems, but, for the sake of compatibility, this guide provides a choice between either